TIBIAL PLATEAU LEVELING OSTEOTOMY (TPLO) - SURGERY OVERVIEW

 What is a TPLO?

-A tibial plateau leveling osteotomy (TPLO) is a procedure for the management of anterior cruciate disease in dogs.
-It is suitable for partial and complete tears of the anterior cruciate ligament.
+TPLO surgery falls into the second category and is the originator of this concept.
+The joint is altered and no longer requires the cruciate to be stable during loading.
 It involves changing the angles of the joint so it does not require the cruciate ligament.
 This change in angle is achieved by cutting the tibia, changing their relative position and stabilising it with a plate and screws.

 What are the benefits?